maita-k/maita-k/README.md

 # hello, i'm maita! 💐

-Organized and motivated employee eager to apply time management and organizational skills in various environments.
-Seeking opportunities to expand skills while facilitating company growth.
-Equipped with great coding, debugging and project management abilities.
-Accomplishes project goals consistently with elegant, scalable code.
-Works great with team members under object-oriented languages.
+Organized and motivated developer.
+Adept coding and project management abilities.
+Proficient in time management, organization, and collaboration in fast-paced environments.
+Seeking to leverage education and experience to contribute to your successful business operations and projects.